hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-queries.md

 to the server at the given endpoint with the HTTP headers.
 The server then sends the response that you see on the right hand side.

-## Fetching "graphs" {#fetching-graphs}
+## GraphQL Nested Query {#graphql-nested-query}

+The todo application has:
+* users
+* todos
-Our todo app has users, todos and information about users that are currently online.
+* information about users that are currently online

-This is what our API "schema" looks like:
+This is what the API "schema" looks like:

 ![Schema](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-react/schema.png)

-As you can see, it is a "graph" like schema where all the 3 models are linked to each other.
+The schema is a graph-like schema where all the 3 models are linked to each other.
+Since all 3 modes are linked, we can use nested queries.
+GraphQL nested queries allow you to fetch relational data in one request.

-Let's try making queries that fetch different slices of our data from the overall "graph".
+In the context of the todo application, you can fetch the users and their todos in one request with nested queries.

+**How is that possible?**

+Nested queries in GraphQL are possible due to the relationships between objects.
+When you build a GraphQL API, you define relationships in the schema, if there are any.

+For example, there is a relationship between `users` and `todos` in the todo application.
+Each user can have multiple todos, but a todo can only belong to a user.
+As a result, you can fetch the users and their todos in one request.

 ### Fetch users and their todos {#fetch-users-and-their-todos}